Never a Dull Moment

 This Street is a Song features six sound essays written and recorded in Gabi’s Garden, a rogue community space on the block of Grand Street that Stephanie and her family call home.
 There, what began as an forgotten urban lot has become a verdant urban oasis where her partner plants flowers, she notes quietly, “with unflappable optimism”.
 This is just one of the thoughtful moments that she shares with us in a clear, patient voice (with pleasurable hints of ASMR whisper) that floats within a variable hiss of background noise.
 This street truly becomes a song as she opens our ears, minds and hearts to the multi-layered nuances found here.

-***Click images below to listen to the sound essays
+***Click on the QR codes below to listen to the sound essays